Organiser Guide

 This basic documentation makes it easy for fellow participants to understand the challenge - or what you've worked on in response to it - as well as allow the audience, the jury, and so on, to discover your work and respond to it.

 Data on projects can be entered into the application directly using text, HTML or Markdown formatting.
-Dribdat features an accessible user-facing frontend (made with Twitter's Bootstrap framework, in case you're wondering) for starting and updating projects, and an administrative backend for the organizing team.
+Dribdat features an accessible user-facing frontend for starting and updating projects, and an administrative backend for the organizing team.

 Content may also be aggregated (Sync-ed) from an external location by putting in the URL to a public project hosted on one of several supported platforms.
 For more details on entering content, see the usage steps.